 Before we get into this, I just want to make it clear that I'm still philosophizing, and I am not 100% sure about all of this.
 My philosophies do change from time to time (you can see examples in the update log at the root page), and so I'm not certain that the below list is entirely right.

-Protagonism uses a virtue-ethics-like system where a number of virtuous behaviors are established, and an action's moral merit (the value that actually determines how good a person is) is based on its exhibition of these traits and the temptation overcome to do it (no temptation or negative temptation means the act is not virtuous at all because anyone would have done it).
+Protagonism uses a virtue-ethics-like system where a number of virtuous behaviors are established, and an action's moral merit (the value that actually determines how good a person is) is based on its exhibition of these behaviors and the temptation overcome to do it (no temptation or negative temptation means the act is not virtuous at all).
 More rigorously, the formulas are:

 Any action that flouts the below virtues to a greater extent than it exhibits them is "evil" and the degree of guilt (negative merit) is equal to the degree of net violation of the virtues times the ratio of that to the temptation.
 The reason for this formula is so that: A) raising the magnitude while keeping the ratio the same raises the guilt; B) A sufficiently high temptation can render a horrible act essentially nil, and likewise in reverse.